tecnickcom/natstest/README.md

 *"fieldC" : "~pv:6.Response.anotherField>/bin/echo ­n %v"*
 In this example the command line application is “/bin/echo” and the previous value is passed as argument (”%v” placeholder).
 The allowed external command-line applications are defined in the configuration file.
+If the argument is not a single value, then it will be passed as JSON string.

 ## Command-line API Examples